- Keynote Speaker – Sir John Daniel

 Dr. Rahul Choudaha is Director of Research and Strategic Development at World Education Services, New York (wes.org/RAS).
 He specializes in internationalization of higher education from the perspective of strategic planning, student mobility and transnational education.
 He is a member of the Editorial Board of the Journal of Studies in International Education (JSIE) and has presented more than 50 sessions at professional conferences.
 Dr. Choudaha earned a Ph.D. in Higher Education from the University of Denver, a Master’s degree in Management and a Bachelor of Engineering degree from India.
 He also blogs on www.DrEducation.com and tweets @DrEducationBlog

-Director, International Exeter
+Director, University of Exeter, International Exeter

 Shaun Curtis was appointed Director of International Exeter in August 2009.
 He is responsible for implementing the University of Exeter’s Internationalisation Strategy, managing a team of 30+ individuals to develop stronger links with leading international universities and to expand and diversify Exeter’s international student body.
 Previously, Shaun was the inaugural Head of the UK Higher Education International Unit at Universities UK and was Research Manager at the Economic Development Office of the City of London Corporation.
 Shaun has had a diverse career over the last 20 years, working in the public, private and university sectors.
 He received a BA in Politics and an MA in Middle East Politics from the University of Exeter, and a PhD in Political Science from the University of Toronto.